ZennerIoT/element-parsers/README.md

 ### ZRI Simple EDC and PDC

+* 2022-11-05: Changed names of status codes according to MaaS requirements
 * 2022-03-02: Fix date calculation in SP4/8
 * 2021-07-15: Fixed tests and formatting.
 * 2021-07-14: Added ways to extend readings and set defaults